 A rhino that cannot be identified through notches and other conspicuous body features is referred to as a ‘clean’ rhino.
 Kenya’s Black Rhino Action Plan, 2017–2021: Strategic Objective 2: Biological Monitoring and Management Output 2.1 states that at least 99% of the national rhino population should be confirmed annually, backed by regular ear notching to ensure that individuals can be reliably identified by the monitoring teams to provide accurate and reliable population estimates.

-The ear notching candidates were pre-selected by the Lewa-Borana team based on details regarding their territories and individual attributes such as age, size, ID, and sex.
-The rhinos selected were 3 years of age and older and independent.
-This was to reduce the risk associated with the post immobilisation separation of calves that are dependent on their moth
+The ear-notching candidates were pre-selected by the Lewa-Borana team based on details regarding their territories and individual attributes such as age, size, ID, and sex.
+They specifically chose rhinos that were three years old or older and independent.
+This selection criteria aimed to mitigate the risks linked to the separation of dependent calves from their mothers after immobilisation, ensuring the safety and well-being of the young rhinos.